 EU and the Research Council of Norway requires you to deliver a Data Management Plans for projects that they are funding.

-Master students, researchers (PhD candidates, post doctoral fellows, researchers, Associate Professor, professor) and Research Support (research administration, library, IT etc).
+Master students, PhD candidates, postdoctoral fellows, researchers, Associate Professors, Professors, research administration, library, IT and other.

 - Guidelines and responsibility at the institution.